axonivy-market/mailstore-connector/mailstore-connector-product/README.md

 ### From Java or Ivy Script

-Use `com.axonivy.market.mailstore.connector.MailStoreService.messageIterator(String, String, String, boolean, Predicate<Message>)` to get an interator to new mails in a folder on a mail store.
+Use `com.axonivy.connector.mailstore.MailStoreService.messageIterator(String, String, String, boolean, Predicate<Message>)` to get an interator to new mails in a folder on a mail store.
 You can then iterate through the "new" mails in this folder dependeing on the given flags.
 If a destination folder is set, then mails which were handled successfully will be moved there.
 If the delete flag is set, then mails which were handled successfully will be deleted from the source folder.

 A filter can be defined to match only specific mails.
 Standard filters to filter for parts of the subject, sender, recipients,... are provided directly but filters follow the standard Java `Predicate<Message>` interface and can be easily defined and combined with existing Java functionality (like `Predicate.and` or `Predicate.or`).